New Zealand Community of the Year

 Canterbury Waitaha

-Born in Ōtautahi Christchurch, Moana Vā – Navigators of Pacific Pride emerged as a beacon of resilience and empowerment, uplifting the Pacific Rainbow+ communities across Aotearoa New Zealand.
-Their innovative approach extends beyond individuals, fostering intergenerational spaces of storytelling and connection, thereby reducing stigma and fostering acceptance within Pacific families struggling to reconcile cultural, spiritual, and gender/sexual diversity.
-Through initiatives such as Moana Mālie and Moana Vibes, they provide holistic wellbeing support while ensuring Pacific Rainbow+ voices are included in national health discussions.
+Born in Ōtautahi Christchurch, Moana Vā – Navigators of Pacific Pride is a powerful movement of resilience and empowerment, uplifting Pacific Rainbow+ communities across Aotearoa New Zealand.
+Their work goes beyond supporting individuals – it builds intergenerational spaces of storytelling, faith, and connection that reduce stigma and nurture acceptance within Pacific families learning to embrace gender and sexual diversity.
+Through initiatives like Moana Mālie and Moana Vibes, they provide holistic wellbeing support and ensure Pacific Rainbow+ voices are heard in national health and policy conversations.

 Previous